-Anita Knight is an Alpha Lambda Delta and Phi Beta Kappa graduate of Bucknell University with a double major in biology and chemistry and has has done graduate work in health administration at Central Michigan University and in environmental engineering at Illinois Institute of Technology in Chicago.
-She worked as a Health and Environmental Specialist and Database Administrator at Dow Chemical in Midland, Michigan for 25 years and as a Senior Regulatory Affairs Specialist at Nalco Company in Napier, Illinois for 13 years.
+Anita Knight is an Alpha Lambda Delta and Phi Beta Kappa graduate of Bucknell University with a double major in biology and chemistry and has done graduate work in health administration at Central Michigan University and in environmental engineering at Illinois Institute of Technology in Chicago.
+She worked as a Health and Environmental Specialist and Database Administrator at Dow Chemical in Midland, Michigan for 25 years and as a Senior Regulatory Affairs Specialist at Nalco Company in Naperville, Illinois for 13 years.
 Anita is a life and now an honorary member of AAUW, having first joined in 1966.
 Anita has had leadership roles in three branches and has served AAUW Austin as Branch president in 2013-14 and co-president in 2014-15 as well as chair of the funds committee.
 She has also served on the AAUW state boards of both Michigan and Texas.
 Anita enjoys networking and volunteering in the community.
 Her record of service includes church council treasurer and president, member and treasurer of the Midland, Michigan Board of Education, program chair of SCHC (Society of Chemical Hazard Communication), president of Nalco Toastmasters Club, on the Environmental Improvement Commission in Wheaton, Illinois, Newcomers Club of Austin treasurer, Friendship Force Club of Austin treasurer and chair, member of the GlobalAustin board, and on the lecture committee for UT NOVA.
 She was a finalist for the 2015 Diana L Gorham Lifetime Achievement given annually by the YWCA of Austin.
-She is one of the branch’s most consistent volunteers at Girlstart and Latinitas.
+She was one of the branch’s most consistent volunteers at Girlstart and Latinitas.
 Anita has been honored by the Branch with a named gift to AAUW Funds in 2009, 2012, and 2016.